sakshat-bhattarai/Linq-Security-Compliance-Assessment/security-questionnaire-process..md

 # Security Questionnaire Handling Process

 It is very important to manage customer security questionnaires during the assement process by maintaining trust of the customers.
-This document outlines a structured process for handling incoming security questionnaires at Linq it is very necessary to maintain consistent responses to the customers by minimizing operational friction across teams.
+This document outlines a structured process for handling incoming security questionnaires at Linq, it is very necessary to maintain consistent responses to the customers by minimizing operational friction across teams.
 I have developed six key steps from intake and ownership assignment to response submission for handling the questionnaire.
 This framework not only enhances internal efficiency but also elevates the customer experience by improving transparency and reducing turnaround time.

 ### Step 1.
 Using Centralized Intake and Ticket Creating Mechanism